rexresurreccionhome/mcp-servers/README.md

 Organize and search personal markdown notes.

 **Features:**
+- Create new notes with title, content, and overview
 - Search notes by content or filename
 - Filter by date range
 - Retrieve specific notes